sutrolabs/census-docs/datasets/overview.md

   * Census defined queries – You can also just use SQL or Python to model your data inside Census.
 It's a fast way to get started syncing the exact set of data you need for a particular destination.
   * External repositories – Census also supports directly connecting to existing repositories such as [dbt Models](https://docs.getcensus.com/sources/native-dbt-integration), [Sigma](https://docs.getcensus.com/basics/data-defining/models/sigma), and [Looker](https://docs.getcensus.com/basics/data-defining/models/looker).
 These tools make it easy to build and maintain sophisticated data transforms that keep your models up to date.
 Census connects with these tools to enable singular business logic to be sent to downstream business applications.
 * Streaming Datasets - These are datasets that model event based data and enable our real-time usecases.
+* SaaS Datasets - These are datasets created directly from your CRM systems (like HubSpot and Salesforce).
+They allow you to work with your business data alongside your warehouse data, with automatic refreshes and full access to Census features like AI columns and enrichments.

 Datasets provide a complete interface to govern data across all sources, transform and enrich data, and activate your data from a trusted data layer.